openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step9.md

-In order to speed up deployment and testing, the SDK provides a mechanism to run the Operator outside of a cluster.
-This method is preferred during the development cycle to speed up deployment and testing.
+In order to speed up Operator deployment and testing, `operator-sdk` provides a mechanism to run the Operator outside of a cluster.

 ## Copying Roles for local development
 It is important that the Role path referenced in watches.yaml exists on your machine.

+We previously ran our Ansible Operator from a container where the Role was copied to a known location specified by the Dockerfile.

-Since we are normally used to using a container where the Role is put on disk for us, we need to manually copy our Role to the configured Ansible Roles path (e.g /etc/ansible/roles).
+To run our Operator locally, we will manually copy any Roles used by our Operator to a configured Ansible Roles path for our local machine (e.g /etc/ansible/roles).

 `cp -r ~/tutorial/memcached-operator/roles/dymurray.memcached_operator_role /opt/ansible/roles/`{{execute}}

 ## Running with 'operator-sdk up local'

 ### Sample Commands
-Running `operator-sdk up local` to run an Operator locally requires a KUBECONFIG value to connect with the cluster.
+Running `operator-sdk up local` to run an Operator locally requires a KUBECONFIG value to connect with a cluster.
 Some sample commands are shown below.
 ```sh
 $ operator-sdk up local # default, KUBECONFIG=$HOME/.kube/config
 ```